6 Ways to Respond to the Really Tough Questions

 Does this happen to you?
 You diligently prepare for an important meeting.
 You cover all your bases.
 And then here it comes, the really tough question you can’t answer.

 What you say next matters—a lot.
 It’s tragic to see smart, well-intentioned leaders flounder with a weak answer to a tough question.

 Don’t lose credibility by guessing with confidence (e.g. making stuff up and acting like it’s true), talking in circles around the issue (without saying anything of substance), or answering the question they can’t answer with a question, hoping to deflect and distract.

 The next time you get a question you can’t answer, try these credibility-enhancing techniques.

-6 Simple Ways to Answer the Question You Can’t Answer
+6 Simple Ways to Answer the Tough Question You Can’t Answer

-- Tell The Truth.
-Never, ever make stuff up.
+When you hear a tough question you can’t answer, never, ever make stuff up.
 Forget the spin.
+Ditch the diaper genie.
 Say what you don’t know and offer to get back to them AFTER you’ve done your homework.
 If you can’t disclose everything, explain why.

-- Repeat the Question.
-Sometimes questions feel tough because they’re long, convoluted or unclear.
+Sometimes questions feel tough because they’re long, convoluted, or unclear.
 Summarize the question back in the simplest terms.
 It will show you are listening, you’ve got them, and give you a moment to prepare.